Jackelam20/Rats-are-crazy/README.md

 ## Acceptance Criteria:
 WHEN I Load the page,

-THEN I find a landing page and a disclaimer
+THEN I find a landing page and a disclaimer and a button

+WHEN I click the button to enter the site,

+THEN I find a modal with a form

 WHEN I select the information relevant to me,

-THEN I find a wiki article and information about air quality
+THEN I find a infomative page that uses two APIs to provide me with information relevant to my allergy concerns

 ## MVP: